Active choice making and defaults

 Defaults have a powerful effect on behaviour because we are most likely to choose the option provided.
-For example, far more people are organ donors in countries where people need to opt-out than in countries where people need to opt-in.
+For example, far more people are organ donors in countries where people are donors by default than in countries where people need to choose to be a donor.

-Defaults can be an important lever to reduce the complexity and paralysis that can often come with financial decision-making.
+Financial decisions making is complex and people are often faced with an overwhelming number of optionsOptions An investment that gives you the right to buy or sell it at a set price by a set date.
+The buy right is termed a “call” option, and the sell right is termed a “put” option.
+You buy options on a stock exchange.+ read full definition.
+Defaults can be used to reduce the complexity and help people make better decisions with their money.
 A prominent example of defaults comes from behavioural economist Richard Thaler.
-Working with a company, Thaler suggested they switch their employee retirement savings plan option to opt-out, as opposed to opt-in, and the company saw enrollment rates double.
+Thaler suggested that a firm change their employee retirement savings plan so that annual contributions increased by default.
+This led to a nearly 300% increase in savings rate.
 One small change can have a significant, positive impact on behaviour, especially in situations where the default behaviour – our inertia – is to not save or investInvest To use money for the purpose of making more money by making an investment.
 Often involves risk.+ read full definition.

 Of course, there may be other situations where what would be desirable or preferable is not so clear—and where a default option may not be so clear.
 In cases like this, offering people active choice by removing the default might be a better option.
 Some research on program uptake and prescription renewals suggest that active choice making may have a stronger effect on behaviour than defaults because the former may nudge people to slow down and reflect on the importance of the choice, and create a greater sense of loss aversion (for not choosing), and perhaps a greater sense of responsibility to follow through.

 When it comes to your investments and financial situation, even if the default option seems to be in your best interest, it’s a good idea to still review the alternatives before making a decision.